ivanzapatarivera/Alteryx/README.md

 * Workflow.bak
 * Workflow (Separated ESP).bak

+After verifying the required files are in the clone folder, enter the following command using CLI/terminal:

+    start hw4_ZapataRivera.yxwg

+Once Alteryx Design launches and both workflows are opened, press CTRL+R (Windows) or CMD+R (Mac) on each of the workflows.
+Then click on the Browse logo at the end of the workflow to view the data tables prepared with their respective workflows.

-Inside this repository, there is also a file named hw_ZapataRivera.docx that has the description of the advantanges Alteryx presents on data processing and auditability and traceability.
+Inside this repository, there is also a file named hw4_ZapataRivera.docx that has the description of the advantanges Alteryx presents on data processing and auditability and traceability.
 Note that a .docx reader is required to open the file.
 To run, enter the following command on your favorite CLI/terminal:

-    start hw_ZapataRivera.docx
+    start hw4_ZapataRivera.docx

 ## Where to Contribute